By Andrew Rogerson LLB (Hons) TEP

 - memberships in Canadian unions or professional organisations.

 The CRA are transparent as to their approach and say as follows in document IT 221R3: ‘Generally, secondary residential ties must be looked at collectively in order to evaluate the signifi cance of any one such tie, therefore, it would be unusual for a single secondary residential tie with Canada to be suffi cient in and by itself to lead to a determination that an individual is factually resident in Canada while abroad.’

 In addition to the above, problems may arise in regard to terms in a contract that provide for re-employment in Canada upon completion of a contract overseas.
 The exact contractual position should be carefully reviewed well in advance.

 It is possible to obtain an advance ruling from the CRA as to residency status by completing form NR73.
 The ruling will be based on the facts as disclosed prior to departure.
 Although the ruling will cease to have effect if individual circumstances change, it is nevertheless a most useful document to obtain on behalf of one’s client.

 At the other end of the spectrum, a very valuable five-year exemption from Canadian income tax exists for immigrants who settle assets into an offshore trust.

-Although Canadians are generally modest people, they continue to have a major impact internationally, in roles such as oil executives, accountants, bankers, teachers and hockey players as well as the ‘traditional’ role of peacekeepers.
+Although Canadians are generally modest people, they continue have a major impact internationally, in roles such as oil executives, accountants, bankers, teachers and hockey players as well as the ‘traditional’ role of peacekeepers.
 At the present time, 1.5 million Canadian citizens are living and working overseas.
-Canada is also a very favored destination for immigrants from countries across the world.
+Canada is also a very favoured destination for immigrants from countries across the world.
 Tax planning opportunities abound in both directions.